 - Changing the use of a building - If you're changing the use of a building, the intended new use of the building must be verified and approved.
 For example, if you're remodeling an office into a condo, you need a land use review.

 - Development of a parcel with a non-conformity - Non-conforming uses occur when the land use code changes, causing existing buildings to be out of compliance with the updated land use code.
 Existing buildings are grandfathered in under previous versions of the code, but additional development may require the building to come into complete compliance.
-If you are doing any development to an old property, it is recommended that you schedule a pre-submittal meeting, at a minimum.

 - Development in Commercial or Lodging Districts or the "Character Areas" of Aspen - The character areas of Aspen, known as the commercial core, lodging and historic districts, are always subject to a land use approval due to their sensitive location.
 Any development in these areas require approval.